"The call to courage begins with vulnerability."

 A Chest Full of Stories

 Tom is a retired Army chaplain.
 A man who has worn the uniform of the Special Operations community, earned the Combat Action Badge, served in submarine units — a Navy badge on an Army uniform, as he noted with a quiet grin.
-He spent years in combat zones.
+He spent the better part of two years in combat zones across multiple deployments.
 He has sat with the dying.
+He has walked into rooms where men were trying to figure out how to keep living.
 He has helped carry the bags of men he knew.

 But what Tom brought that morning was not his record of valor.
-He brought a story about a 250-foot tower and a torn calf muscle and a limp he hid from the men who were paid to watch for it.
+He brought a story about a 250-foot tower, a torn calf muscle, and a limp he hid from the men who were paid to watch for it.

 He was forty-five years old when his unit sent him to the Army's Airborne School at Fort Benning, Georgia — three weeks of learning to jump out of planes.
-He was the second oldest among 432 students.
+There were 432 students in the class.
+Tom was the second oldest among them.
 And from the moment he arrived, the message was clear: chaplains fail.
 Don't be another one.

-"Hey Chappy," the black-cap instructors announced in front of everyone, "are you going to fail out like most of your fellow chaplains?"
+"Hey Chaplain," the black-cap instructors announced in front of everyone, "are you going to fail out like most of your fellow chaplains?"

 Tom let the words land.
 He didn't argue.
 He suited up.

 One of the culminating exercises was the 250-foot tower — a massive steel structure with four arms extending outward, each rigged to raise a jumper strapped to a parachute and then release them, letting them drift to the plowed earth below.
 It had been broken for three months.
-Tom was told he would go first, as a kind of good-luck offering.
+The entire class assembled.
+The black-cap instructors looked at Tom.

 He floated down soft as a leaf.